Materials-Consortia/OPTIMADE/optimade.md

 * **Description**: Relative proportions of different elements in the structure.
 * **Requirements/Conventions**:
-    * The proportions of elements in the structure as a list property consisting of floating point numbers.
+    * The proportions of elements in the structure as a list of floating point numbers.
     * The sum of the numbers must be 1.0 (within floating point accuracy)
     * This property is REQUIRED
 * **Examples**: